gsadovski/gsadovski.github.io/_posts/2025-01-10-cauchy-problem.md

 Determinism is an important feature of physical theories.
 It implies that the whole past and future (the history) of a system can be evaluated, with infinite precision, from a minimal set of data.
 This makes deterministic theories extremely predictive, and thus appealing to the scientific framework.

-Mathematically, determinism is modelled by a system of equations whose solutions exist, and can be uniquely determined.
-Usually the system is differential with respect to some "time" parameter, and the minimal set of data is the Cauchy (initial) data.
-Systems like these are said to have a *well-posed Cauchy problem*.
+Mathematically, determinism can be captured by a system of equations whose solutions exist, and can be uniquely determined.
+Usually, the system is differential with respect to some affine parameter (time), and the minimal set of data is the Cauchy (initial) data.
+Systems like these are said to be a *well-posed Cauchy problem*.

 Examples in Physics are plenty: Newton's 2nd Law, Newton's Law of Gravitation, Maxwell's equations, Schrödinger's equation in the absence of measurements (collapses of the wave function), *etc*.
 Granted, these examples have much simpler dynamics than GR.
 Newton's 2nd law and Schrödinger's are ordinary differential equations.
 Newton's Law of Gravitation and Maxwell's are PDEs, but they are linear.
-Nonetheless, these examples reveal that what gives GR so much physical richness, is also what cripples its mathematical understanding, and possibly its predictability.
+Nonetheless, they reveal that what gives GR so much physical richness, is also what cripples its mathematical understanding, and possibly its predictability.

 A detailed study of GR's dynamics needs to address the proof of existence and uniqueness of its solutions.
 As mentioned, a natural step is to attempt to formulate a well-posed Cauchy problem for Einstein's equations.
 However, this has proven to be difficult to do.

 An important tool in this endeavor is the use of the harmonic gauge condition.
 In this gauge, Einstein's equations assume the form of quasi-linear hyperbolic PDEs (wave-like equations).
 Choquet-Bruhat theorem then guarantees, at least, the *local* existence and uniqueness of solutions.
-In other words, GR locally is a well-posed Cauchy problem.
+In other words, GR is locally a well-posed Cauchy problem.

 The Arnowitt-Deser-Misner (ADM) formalism plays a major role in clarifying Choquet-Bruhat's results.
 But it also implies a particular choice of global spacetime foliation.
-This is a much more restricted framework, applicable to only a subspace of solutions.
+This is a more restricted framework, applicable to only a subspace of solutions.

 Finally, the *global* proof of existence and uniqueness is still an open problem in the mathematical-physics of GR.
 In fact, the theorems of existence of spacetime singularities, and the possible existence of Cauchy horizons indicate that a global proof might not exist.
 In other words, GR might not be a globally well-posed Cauchy problem.